work-wajeeh/pdf-reader2/README.md

 # Alternate Decoder

-For PDF files containing Ascii85 streams, the [ascii85_native](https://github.com/AnomalousBit/ascii85_native) gem can be used for increased performance.
+For Pdf files containing Ascii85 streams, the [ascii85_native](https://github.com/AnomalousBit/ascii85_native) gem can be used for increased performance.
 If the ascii85_native gem is detected, pdf-reader2 will automatically use the gem.

 First, run `gem install ascii85_native` and then require the gem alongside pdf-reader2: